Cheese Spaetzle

 Käsespätzle is the German word for cheese spaetzle.

-The German language has so-called "umlaut letters."
-The letters a, o, and u sometimes have two dots on top of the letter.
-It tells the readers that they have to pronounce the word differently.
+The German language has so-called “umlaut letters.”
+The letters a, o, and u sometimes have two dots on top of the letter, which tells readers that they have to pronounce the word differently.

-In English, we don't know this type of letter.
-It's often translated as "ae" but sometimes just as "a."
+We don’t know this type of letter in English.
+It’s often translated as “ae,” but sometimes just as “a.”

-Kase Spatzle, Kase Spaetzle, or Kasespatzle are all different translations.
+Kase Spatzle, Kase Spaetzle, and Kasespatzle are all different translations.
 But we are always talking about the same recipe.

 You can serve this recipe as a main dish or a side dish.